-8) A Steam Iron
+A Steam Iron

-10) An Ironing Board
+An Ironing Board

 An ironing board.
 You most probably already have one, but if not, invest in a large one.
 It makes a big difference for me, switching from a compact one to a large iroing board.
 This one is the approximate size I have, it makes my pressing quicker with less moving items around.
-And I recently switched my ironing board cover - a good one will help with pressing a lot!
+And I often need to switch the ironing board cover.
+Make sure you get the right dimensions - a good one will help with pressing a lot.

-Olfa rotary Cutter: 45mm is my favorite, and the best to get if you only need an all-in one size.
+Olfa rotary Cutter: 45mm is my favorite, and the best to get if you only need an all-in-one size.

 One of the most popular tools in the sewing world.
 But I'll be honest: I spent years sewing and crafting without a rotary cutter and a mat, using only scissors, and it's totally OK if you do so too.
 But once I got myself the first rotary cutter, I cannot imagine living without one.
 Seriously, such perfectly straight lines, and so effortlessly!